Humans drop a trail of trash,

 Of garbage most enticing.

-Wolves followed us across the plains
+Wolves followed us

 And with us have been thriving.